 Once you have passed through immigration and picked up your luggage, you are in the airport’s commercial space.
-You will see SIM card vending machines like this one.
+You will see SIM card vending machines.

 So we thought it would be as easy and quick as buying a SIM card in Japan.
 It is possible that we did not understand correctly but apparently these distributors only allow to recharge an existing SIM or to buy a prepaid SIM card for another neighbouring destination (Hong Kong, Singapore…).